lilyminium/lipyds/README.md

 It is still in early development status and should be regarded as experimental -- the API is very likely to change in the future.
 Please use at your own risk!**

+**Note: this package is temporarily stripped back to just supporting the LeafletFinder to unblock core MDAnalysis development.**

 The initial code was first used in the below publication.
 Please cite it if you use this package: